ziaddm/Linear-Regression-in-R/README.md

 - The PNG file contains a poster explaining the methods used and results of the model.

 - The R Markdown file contains all code for the model and figures.

-- A knitted HTML file of the code and outputs is included for easy viewing.